core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A server SHOULD NOT process a request if the received Recipient ID ('kid') is equal to its own Sender ID in its own Sender Context.
 For an example where this is not fulfilled, see Section 6.2.1 in {{I-D.tiloca-core-observe-multicast-notifications}}.

-### Supporting Observe ###
+### Supporting Observe ### {#ssec-verify-request-observe}

-If Observe {{RFC7641}} is supported, for each newly started observation, the server MUST store the value of the 'kid' parameter from the original Observe request.
+If Observe {{RFC7641}} is supported, the following holds for each newly started observation.

+* The server MUST store the value of the 'kid' parameter from the original Observe request and retain it for the whole duration of the observation.
 The server MUST NOT update the stored value of a 'kid' parameter associated to a particular Observe request, even in case the observer client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).

+* The server MUST store the value of the 'kid context' parameter from the original Observe request and retain it for the whole duration of the observation, beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
+That is, upon establishing a new Security Context with a new ID Context as Gid (see {{new-sec-context}}), the server MUST NOT update the stored value associated to the ongoing observation.

 ## Protecting the Response ## {#ssec-protect-response}